1944 Auckland Rugby League season: Round 8

 Point Chevalier recorded their first ever win in the Fox Memorial first grade competition when they defeated Newton 9-7 on Carlaw Park #2 field in the early kickoff.
-O Elliott of Newton had to leave the field in the first half with an ankle injury.
+Owen Elliott of Newton had to leave the field in the first half with an ankle injury.
 Richmond played in their 300th first grade match against Otahuhu though it is unlikely they were aware of this fact.
 Following their win they had an all time record of 300 played, 143 wins, 10 draws, and 147 losses.
 The match between Marist and North Shore was played at the Ellerslie Domain.
 The Ellerslie League Football Club was given permission by the Ellerslie Domain Board to "demand a fee for admission to the domain, not in any case to exceed 6d per person".
-In a refereeing milestone, G Kelly refereed in approximately his 100th match involving first grade sides becoming the 4th referee to achieve this feat after Les Bull, Percy Rogers, and S Billman.
+In a refereeing milestone, G Kelly refereed in approximately his 100th match involving first grade sides becoming the 4th referee to achieve this feat after Les Bull, Percy Rogers, and Stuart Billman.

 Round 9

-S Billman refereed his 135th match involving first grade sides in Auckland club football which was more than any other referee had done when he officiated in the Otahuhu v City match.
+Stuart Billman refereed his 135th match involving first grade sides in Auckland club football which was more than any other referee had done when he officiated in the Otahuhu v City match.
 He had been a referee for 19 years and in the senior grade for 10.
 At the end of the season the Auckland Star wrote an article on Billman after he had been elected honorary secretary of the Auckland Centre of the New Zealand Amateur Athletic Association.
 Otahuhu caused a shock when they defeated the leaders City 15-10 in the main match on the number 1 field.
 Aubrey Thompson had transferred from Manukau to Richmond and scored a try in their loss to Mount Albert.